Jeroboam II

 About Jeroboam II

-Jeroboam II was a significant ruler of the northern kingdom of Israel, reigning from approximately 782 to 753 BCE.
-He was the son of Jehoash (Joash) and is noted for his long and prosperous reign, which lasted about 41 years.
+Jeroboam II was a significant ruler of the northern kingdom of Israel, reigning from approximately 782 to 753 BC.
+He was the son of Jehoash (also known as Joash) and is noted for his long and prosperous reign, which lasted about 41 years.
 His reign marked the peak of Israel's power and influence in the ancient Near East.

 Explore Jeroboam II in Context